Serious infections

 Lactose content

-Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose–galactose malabsorption should not take this medicinal product.
+Contains lactose; patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose galactose malabsorption should not take JYSELECA.